anderspitman/anderspitman.net/entries/11/entry.md

 pain in both arms from typing too much, so I made some Arduino-based [foot pedals](https://github.com/anderspitman/ergo-pedals) so I didn't have to strain so much to hit combo keys.
-I have a pair at home and work, that have both been working non-stop for a year.
-No failures, no glitches, no reboots.
+I have a pair at home and work, that have both been working 24/7 for a year.
+No failures, no glitches, no reboots necessary.

 ## Operating systems

 If your app is too tightly coupled to a specific version of an operating system, when the user updates their computer your app might quit working.
-This is a much bigger problem on systems like Linux, which isn't used much for end-user apps anyway.
+This is a much bigger problem on systems like Linux.
+I often have issues with apps not being able to find the right versions of dynamic libraries.

 From what I've heard, Windows has an excellent backwards-compatibility history.
 Mobile OSes seem to be somewhere in the middle.

-One example I've seen is where an OS adopts a specific design paradigm (such as Material Design for Android), and there becomes pressure to overhaul your app so the UI is consistent.
+One example I've seen is where an OS adopts a specific design paradigm (such as Material Design for Android), and there becomes pressure to overhaul your app so the UI is consistent with the rest of the OS.

 ## Programming Language Compilers/Runtimes